systems-failure/ASUS-X556UQK-hackintosh/README.md

 # Credits

-Thanks to everyone who made this possibile: every single developer that and the whole hackintosh community.
+Thanks to everyone who made this possibile: RehabMan, alexandred, black-dragon74, Mieze, acidanthera, every contributor to the repos/guides and the whole Hackintosh community.